Surface Working Group (ISWG) Workshop

 Background for the workshop

 The group was formed from an effort of a sub-group (Remote Sensing and Modelling of Surface Properties - RSMSP) of the ITWG and has organised four workshops over the past decade.
 The ITWG has hosted a website for the RSMSP.
-The RSMSP group reports directly to the ITWG, and thus indirectly to CGMS via ITWG.
-However the new group has a much clearer focus on the land surface, rather than as a boundary to better enable atmospheric sounding.
+The RSMSP group reported directly to the ITWG, and thus indirectly to CGMS via ITWG.
+However the new group has a much clearer focus on the Earth surface, rather than as a boundary to better enable atmospheric sounding.
 Due to this growth we successfully convened the 1st International Surface Working Group in July, 2017 in Monterey Bay, CA. From this meeting we prepared recommendations and action items which were presented at the 21st International TOVS Study Conference (ITSC-21).
 Further, both at this workshop and in other opportunities we have conferred with representatives of the WMO and CGMS as to the possiblity of making a call for this group to establish itself with Coordinated Group for Meteorological Satellites (CGMS) as a partner group.
-The ITSC is organized by the International TOVS Working Group.
-And is one of five current International Science Working Groups, which are recognized by the CGMS.
-The others are Precipitation (IPWG), Clouds (ICWG), Radio Occultation (IROWG), and Winds (IWWG).
-The World Meteorological Organization (WMO) is a member of the CGMS and works closely with satellite operators in the Coordination Group for Meteorological Satellites (CGMS) to get global meteorological and related user needs for satellite data addressed by satellite operators.
+Further, the ISWG had been interacting with the Global Cryosphere Watch and has been working towards a more direct collaboration with the World Meteorological Organization (WMO) primarily for support of the Earth surface modeling efforts.
 We believe the Earth surface community has recognized the opportunity of a sister group addressing surface Earth Observations (EO) and we believe the effort and support from this group can be directed to a proposal for creation of such a body to the CGMS.

-This workshop was created following a recommendation from the International TOVS Working Group and is supported by Environment Climate Change Canada (ECCC) and by the WMO GCW Snow Watch.
+The 4th workshop continues following a recommendation from the International TOVS Working Group and is supported by Finnish Meterological Institute (FMI).